webpack/webpack.js.org/src/content/plugins/module-concatenation-plugin.md

 ### Debugging Optimization Bailouts

 When using the webpack CLI, the `--display-optimization-bailout` flag will display bailout reasons.
-When using the webpack config, just add the following to the `stats` object:
+When using the webpack config, add the following to the `stats` object:

 ```js
 module.exports = {